aws-samples/aws-builders-fair-projects/README.md

-# AWS Builders Fair Project Sample Code
+# AWS Builder's Fair Project Sample Code

-The aws-builders-fair-projects repo contains sample code and infrastructure template projects from AWS Builders Fair events.
-The project sample code is intended to help you replicate what you may have seen in a Builders Fair project demo at an event, and to set up AWS infrastructure for further experimentation.
+The aws-builders-fair-projects repo contains sample code and infrastructure template projects from AWS Builder's Fair events.
+The project sample code is intended to help you replicate what you may have seen in a Builder's Fair project demo at an event, and to set up AWS infrastructure for further experimentation.

 ## Prerequisites